brendanml/Map-Engine/notes.md

 - etc...

-idea: list of all possible vectors
+idea: list of all possible vectorsmakm